canmom/canmom.github.io/fiction/undefinedbehaviour.md

 Still, it was nice that someone remembered it.
 I can't really say that about any of my other games.
 I got in touch with the girl that made the video, another trans girl, went by Rose Reviews.
 We talked on Discord now and again, but at some point, we drifted, one or other of us got cold feet, we stopped messaging as much.
 But in response to that, I decided I'd opensource it.
 I don't think I know who actually had the rights, but I had the whole repo, so why not?

 As a result, it got a second wind.
 Niche cult indie game, trannies love that kind of thing.
 Actually, some speedrunners picked it up.
 I don't think it was a major speed game, but it actually got a couple of GDC runs.
-The WR was held for years by a girl called Lilac.
+The WR was held for years by a girl called Fandango.
 By that point I was pretty burned out.
-I put in a big donation during her GDC run saying I was a dev, and they read it out, but that was about the extent of what I said to Lilac.
+I put in a big donation during her GDC run saying I was a dev, and they read it out; that was about the extent of what I said to Fandango.

-I'll be honest, for my part, those fifteen years were hideous.
+I'll be honest, for my part, those ten years were hideous.
+Work was whatever.
 I bounced from studio to studio.
 Made assets and shaders for this and that.
 Mobile games and such, some of them were even released.

-And as I'm sure you know, the law got worse and worse.
+But as I'm sure you know, the law got worse.
 More of my friends died, in rather less ambiguous ways.
 Suicide, mostly.
 Some of them got *got*.
-I'm sure I'll tell you about them before the end of this story.
-But I stopped travelling to demoparties and all that, stopped going to synagogue even the few times a year I had, then I stopped going out at all.
+Maggie, Fuchsia, Amaranth, Finn, even fucking Heliotrope... some people I knew very well, others I did not but still called friends.
+One who I'd never managed to reconcile with, and that hurt in its own way.

+Each time, I helped hold the funeral, and it all started feeling more and more absurd.
+I'd be looking at the faces.
+Trying to guess who'd be next.
+Meeting the gaze of others who were doing the same.

-And, OK, lets not mope too hard.
-I make it all sound pretty wretched.
-But I managed.
-There were good times.
-Didn't get sent to prison.
-I kinda had to soft-detrans, they don't know I'm a woman at work.
+On top of all that, I kinda had to soft-detrans.
+They don't know I'm a woman at work.
 Frankly, I'm not entirely sure if I can really count as a woman *outside* of work, even with bottom surgery.
 I don't go to trans events anymore.
 I switched to DIY after the whole thing with the NHS, but it got a lot harder to get that stuff in through the cracks.
+There'd be months without hormones, and they'd *suck*.
+Casually microdosing menopause!

+At some point I just couldn't handle it anymore.

+I stopped going to protests, stopped travelling to demoparties and film festivals and all that, stopped going to synagogue even the few times a year I had.
+Stopped going out at all.
+Younger people could keep up the fight.
+I was fucking done.

+Let's not mope too hard, right?
+It was wretched, but I managed.
+Weren't there good times?
+I loved people, while they were alive.
+And I'm not dead, somehow.
+I didn't get sent to prison.
+I wouldn't let them get rid of me that easily.
+Or was I just too much of a coward to risk my shitty life?
+One way or another, *I stuck around*.

 The graphics stuff was my escape.
 I made a few films, here and there, but nobody paid them much attention.
 Made a couple indie games.
 And of course, every year, I'd do a run of <cite>TRISMEGISTUS</cite>.
 Sometimes alone, sometimes with Yeong-Mi.
 It was our little <i>yortseyt</i> ritual to say, hey, Violet, I'm coming to visit you.
 That's how I kept her alive.